perriera/extras/README.md

 # Extras Package Installation
-If you have not already done so install a local copy of extras onto your system, :
+There are TWO ways to include perriera/extras into your application.
+## Method #1: Local installation
+One is to install it locally onto your system.
+Just be sure to have your LD_LIBRARY_PATH setup to be able to find the installed extras package.

      export LD_LIBRARY_PATH=/usr/local/lib

-If you happen to be adding features to the extras library and wish to debug it, be sure to put your build directory ahead of the install location, (otherwise the linking process will only use the installed version of the **'extras support'** ).

-    export LD_LIBRARY_PATH=build:/usr/local/lib

-## sudo checkinstall
+### sudo checkinstall
-While the above will work for most applications, should you wish to uninstall you will need to install **extras** using a slightly different approach.
+While the `sudo make install` will work for most applications, should you wish to uninstall you will need to install **extras** using a slightly different approach.
 To be able to uninstall you will need to install the Ubuntu **checkinstall** package: [here](https://help.ubuntu.com/community/CheckInstall).

 `sudo apt-get update && sudo apt-get install checkinstall`